Spontaneous Quantum Turbulence in a Newborn Bose-Einstein Condensate via the Kibble-Zurek Mechanism

-{\it Note.} During the completion of this work, Ref. \cite{Yang2025} reported the study of a 4D superfluid with Kolmogorov scaling for the total energy, rather than the incompressible energy in the 2D case we discuss.
+{\it Note added---} During the completion of this work, Ref. \cite{Yang2025} reported the study of a 4D superfluid with Kolmogorov scaling for the total energy, rather than the incompressible energy in the 2D case we discuss.

-{\it Acknowledgments.} The authors acknowledge financial support from the Luxembourg National Research Fund under Grant No. C22/MS/17132060/BeyondKZM.
-MT would like to thank Anusandhan National Research Foundation (ANRF), Government of India, for the financial support through the Prime Minister Early Career Research Grant with Grant No. ANRF/ECRG/2024/003150/PMS.
+{\it Acknowledgments---} M. M. is grateful to Andr\'{a}s Grabarits, Simon Fisher, Martin Gazo, and Zoran Hadzibabic for valuable discussions.
+S. S. would like to further thank Sol Kim and Yong-il Shin for insightful comments, and the Institut d'\'Etudes Scientifiques de Carg\`ese, for support and hospitality during the program Bridges over turbulent matters - Navigating across observations, concepts and models.
+The authors acknowledge financial support from the Luxembourg National Research Fund under Grant No. C22/MS/17132060/BeyondKZM.
+M. T. would like to thank Anusandhan National Research Foundation (ANRF), Government of India, for the financial support through the Prime Minister Early Career Research Grant with Grant No. ANRF/ECRG/2024/003150/PMS, and Christ University for funding the research through the seed grant, Sanction No. CU-ORS-SM-24/94.
 The numerical simulations presented in this work were carried out using the HPC resources of the University of Luxembourg (ULHPC).